YezGotIt/Series/js/day 17/notes.md

 ### It provides mechanisms by which browsers can store key/value pairs

-* Cookies Storage - 4096 bytes

-* Session Storage - 5Mb

-* Local Storage - 10MB

 * `Cookies` - Cookies are data, stored in small text files, on your computer.

+   - Cookies Max Storage - 4096 bytes
    - In javascript we should use `document.cookie`
    - Cookie methods:
      - max-age | expires  - In second only ( eg : 60 * 60* 30) | date-in-GMTString-format (eg: Thu, 18 Dec 2013 12:00:00 UTC) (js in build method is : { (new Date).toUTCString() }